acdhirr/petscare/README.md

     - a full bowl of mixed food (seeds and grains etc.)
     - some fresh food
     - two handfulls of hay
-    - a fresh can of water (hanging on the fence)
+    - a fresh can of water (hanging on the fence).
+Just refill, no cleaning needed.
 - Fresh food can be anything vegetables or fruit:
     - cucumber, carrot (with leaves), radish (with leaves), lettuce, paprika (bell pepper), tomato
     - brocolli/cauliflower or cabbage (but not more then two days in a row)